Vidminas/vidminas.github.io/content/publication/farrow-2023-go-gn-open/index.md

   people who wouldn’t describe themselves as researchers still do research and evaluation.
   Presenting accessible insights into research foundations and practices helps with this and can be understood as a form of open practice.
+summary: This Handbook draws together work done between 2020 and 2023 by members of the Global OER Graduate Network (GO-GN).
+GO-GN is a network of PhD candidates around the world whose research projects include a focus on open education.
 links:
 - name: URL
   url: https://oro.open.ac.uk/88358/